 Our temple staff and group leaders

-Following through with a clear message he received from Ayahuasca in 2007, Matthew's vision was to provide an authentic healing center where the focus was not financial gain but genuine healing, ceremonies with compassion and where the healers & staff all truly care for the guests.
+Following his first visit to the Amazon in January 2007, Matthew's vision was to provide an authentic traditional healing center where the focus was not financial gain but genuine healing, ceremonies with compassion and where the healers & staff all truly care for the guests.

 Before setting up the Temple, Matthew was a successful businessman although was deeply dissatisfied with his life and unhappy with the "program" that he was living within.
 He had been searching for many years for a more fulfilling purpose after questioning the competitive and ego driven business world that surrounded him.
 When he first came to the Amazon, he discovered the beauty and wisdom of the indigenous people yet clearly saw the impact of the ensuing consumer/capitalist society that was destroying their traditions, way of life and connection to their shamanic roots.